In the context of joint anatomy, what structure connects bones to... | Channels for Pearson+

 1

-Understand the role of ligaments in the musculoskeletal system.
-Ligaments are fibrous connective tissues that connect bones to other bones, providing stability to joints.
+Recognize that muscles are responsible for movement and do not directly connect bones to each other.

-Differentiate between ligaments and other connective tissues such as tendons and cartilage.
-Tendons connect muscles to bones, while cartilage provides cushioning between bones.
+Learn that ligaments are fibrous connective tissues that connect bones to other bones, providing stability to joints.

-Recognize the importance of ligaments in joint function.
-They help maintain the alignment of bones and prevent excessive movement that could lead to injury.
+Note that cartilage is a flexible connective tissue that provides cushioning and support in joints but does not connect bones to each other.

 Watch next